teivah/100-go-mistakes/docs/index.md

 ### Ignoring that elements are copied in `range` loops (#30)

+???+ info "TL;DR"

-**TL;DR**: The value element in a `range` loop is a copy.
+    The value element in a `range` loop is a copy.
 Therefore, to mutate a struct, for example, access it via its index or via a classic `for` loop (unless the element or the field you want to modify is a pointer).

 A range loop allows iterating over different data structures:
 * String